Who can be a member of ICMA?

 ICMA encourages all members to actively endorse the Code of Ethics by providing an endorsing signature on their membership application.
 However, all members are bound to the Code of Ethics and the Rules of Procedure for Enforcement.
 Members working for local government in appointed positions are subject to the provisions of Tenets 1 through 12; members working outside of local government are subject to the provisions of Tenets 1 and 3.

-When will I receive my new member kit and other membership material?
+When will I receive new member material?

 777 N Capitol Street, NE, Suite 500, Washington, DC 20002-4201

 ICMA (Bank Lockbox)